Raytheon, United Technologies to merge

 WALTHAM, Mass. — Raytheon Co. and United Technologies Corp. are merging in a deal that creates one of the world’s largest defense companies.

-The combined company, named Raytheon Technologies, will be based near Boston.
-United Technologies’ current Chairman and CEO Greg Hayes will be its CEO.
-Raytheon chief Tom Kennedy will be its executive chairman.
+Raytheon shareholders will receive 2.33 shares in the new company for each Raytheon share.
+Once the merger is complete, United Technologies shareholders will own approximately 57% of the company; Raytheon shareholders will own the rest.

+The combined company, named Raytheon Technologies Corp., will be a powerhouse of defense research and technology, with total sales of approximately $74 billion this year.
+That would top giants like Lockheed Martin Corp. and Northrop Grumman Corp.

-Waltham-based Raytheon was founded in 1922 and makes missile and cybersecurity systems.
-Connecticut-based United Technologies was founded in 1934 and serves the aerospace and building sectors.
+Waltham-based Raytheon was founded in 1922 and makes missiles — including the Patriot system — and cybersecurity tools.
+Connecticut-based United Technologies was founded in 1934 and makes products for the aerospace and building sectors, including airplane engines and spacesuits.

-The combined companies will have total sales of approximately $74 billion this year.
+The companies said they will be able to develop new technologies more quickly with combined R&D spending of $8 billion annually and more than 60,000 engineers.
+Raytheon Technologies will focus on hypersonics — vehicles or weapons which can fly faster than the speed of sound — as well as intelligence and surveillance systems, artificial intelligence for commercial aviation and cybersecurity for connected planes.

+Eventually, the companies expect the merger will cut $1 billion in costs annually, half of which will be returned to customers.

 This story has been corrected to show that revenue of the combined companies will be $74 billion, not million.